-(a) For political crimes and offences or acts connected therewith.
+- (a) For political crimes and offences or acts connected therewith.
 The State applied to shall alone be competent to decide whether an offence is of this nature.
-An attack on the person of the Head of either Contracting State shall not be considered as a political offence or as an act connected with such an offence when the attack amounts to homicide (assassination) or an attempt to commit such crime or complicity therein;
+An attack on the person of the Head of either Contracting State shall not be deemed to be a political offence or an act connected with such an offence when the attack amounts to homicide (assassination) or an attempt to commit such crime, or complicity therein;

-(b) For purely military offences;

-(c) For press offences in the strict sense of the term;
+(b) For purely military offences;(c) For Press offences in the strict sense of the term;

-(d) For offences against Customs, revenue or other finance laws;
+(d) For offences against Customs, revenue, or other finance laws;

-(e) For offences in respect of which proceedings can only be instituted on the complaint of the injured party, and can be discounted when the complainant withdraws his complaint;
+(e) For offences in respect of which proceedings can only be instituted on the complaint of the injured party, and can only be discontinued when the complainant withdraws his complaint;

-(f) If immunity from prosecution or punishment has been acquired through prescription under the laws in force in all parts of the territory of one of the Contracting Parties or under the laws of the State in which the offence was committed, before the accused has been arrested or committed for examination, or if it is impossible to take proceedings against him or carry out sentence for other legal reasons;
+(/) If immunity from prosecution or punishment has been acquired through prescription under the law in force in all parts of the territory of one the Contracting Parties, or under the law of the State in which the offence was committed, before the accused has been arrested or committed for examination, or if it is impossible, for other legal reasons, to take proceedings against him or carry out sentence;

-(g) If proceedings have also been instituted against the person claimed for the same offence in the country applied to or if proceedings against him in that country have been stopped, or if he has already been convicted or acquitted in respect of the same offence, or has been pardoned, unless the laws of the country in question allow the reopening of criminal proceedings in consequence of new facts.
+(g) If proceedings against the person claimed have also been instituted for the same offence in the country applied to, or if proceedings against him in that country have been stopped or if he has already been pardoned, convicted or acquitted in respect of the same offence, unless the law of the country in question allows the reopening of criminal proceedings in consequence of new facts.